SIGMA-XI-VIT/Letterhead/README.md

 # Sigma-Xi Letterhead

 This rudimentary website provides a minimal setup to get a downloadable Letterhead format for official Chapter communications.
+Site is deployed at `https://sigmaxi-letterhead.onrender.com`, auto-deploys on every merge to main.

 ## Setup